Certified Professional Midwife, Owner, Clinical Director

 Office Manager, Billing Specialist

-I am a Harrisonburg native and currently live in Rockingham County with my wonderful husband and two super busy boys.
-I decided to become a part of Brookhaven Birth Center stemming from from my own birth experiences and desire for a more natural pregnancy and delivery.
+I am a Harrisonburg native and currently live in Rockingham County with my husband and two super busy boys.
+I decided to become a part of Brookhaven Birth Center stemming from my own birth experiences and desire for more natural pregnancy and delivery.

 2nd oldest of 11 children, I was my mother’s last hospital birth, so I was introduced to homebirth at an early age.
 When I was eight and my mother was pregnant with her 7th child, I asked so many questions about the process that she knew I was ready to see the birth.
 Afterward I remember holding my brother, in awe of what I’d just witnessed.
 I couldn’t get back to the normal world of being a kid and doing chores.

 In 2010 I started my midwifery training through Virginia School of Traditional Midwifery.
 I began professionally assisting births the same year.
 In 2014 I started my own doula business, while looking for local opportunities to train full-time as a student midwife.
 In January 2016 I was accepted as a midwife apprentice at Brookhaven Natural Birth Center.
 I am overjoyed to be a part of their team, learning how to serve mothers and babies better.